Summer Financial Aid for Graduate Students

 When will I receive my refund for my non-NYU billed expenses?

 Financial aid is disbursed to your bursar bill to first cover NYU billed expenses.
 If your financial aid exceeds your bill and you are expecting a refund for educational costs not seen on your NYU bill, you can expect to receive your refund after July 1.

-If your enrollment is reduced after this initial summer awarding, your financial aid will be reviewed and adjusted or can-celled accordingly which may result in a balance on your bursar bill.
-Changes in enrollment affect the cost of attendance and the amount of aid that you are eligible for.
+If your enrollment is reduced after this initial summer awarding, your financial aid will be reviewed and adjusted or cancelled accordingly, which may result in a balance on your bursar bill.
+Changes in enrollment affect the cost of attendance and the amount of aid for which you are eligible.
 Your financial aid cannot exceed your estimated cost of attendance.